Take advantage of our "Special". Just click the "Get Started" Button >>>> |

 Traditional Aikido Dojo

 A Dojo is: A place of study or training hall.
 The Tri City Aikido dojo specializes in authentic Aikido martial arts training.
 Traditional Aikido training includes Aikido sword (kenjitsu) training, Aikido staff (bojitsu) training and Aikido knive training (tanto).
-Tri City Aikido stays involved with it's local communities and has done so in the Fremont, Newark and Union City areas for over 28 years.
+When searching for Aikido near me, know that Tri City Aikido dojo is in the heart of the Tri City area, which include Newark, Fremont and Union City.
+The Tri City Aikido dojo stays involved with it's local communities and has done so in the Fremont, Newark and Union City areas for over 28 years.
 That makes us the senior Aikido dojo in the area.
 Anthony Campagna Sensei has lead the charge, holding the rank of Godan (5th degree black belt) through the Aikikai.
 All training in the dojo is done in a traditional Japanese setting.
 This includes the culture (language & etiquette), terminology and philosophy associated with the traditional Japanese martial art of Aikido.
 That means, you can travel to any authentic dojo, like in Japan, and fit right in because you will learn the proper way.